JHU-CLSP/eval-the-eval-readability/README.md

 Our human annotated readability data is from [August et al 2024.](https://dl.acm.org/doi/10.1145/3613904.3642289)

-**Data format:** The code expects the data in a text file, with each new line containing a sumamry.
+**Data format:** The code expects the data in a text file, with each new line containing a summary.

 For the HuggingFace datasets, use the following command to load and format the data:
 ```{bash}
 $ python scripts/format_data.py \
 --dataset_name <HF_DATASET_NAME> \